RuntimeConverter/runtimeconverter-lib-docs/README.md

 namespaces
 servlets

 "GlobalNamespace" is currently the only supported namespace. functions and classes contain functions and classes regardless of where they were defined.
 No overlap of names is allowed (as in PHP you could define a function in multiple places but only load one at runtime).
+"GlobalNamespace" is also pending a refactor to use proper lowercase "g".

 "includes" and "servlets" have a structure based on the simulated filepaths described above. "includes" contains the php files minus the functions and classes, while servlets are there to manage resources and load the include referenced by its URI.

 "main" contains "CommandLineInterface", which loads your CLI request, and "Project" which is currently a stub file containing only the base package name for the project.

 "namespaces" is for static objects that refer to a namespace, in particular function implementation references.
-These could be user-space or php internal functions.
+These could be user-space or php internal functions. "functions.GlobalNamespace" is not actually referenced in the converted code anywhere.

+## Functions

+Functions implement the com.runtimeconverter.runtime.functions.Callable interface

+public interface Callable {
+	Object call(RuntimeEnv env, PassByReferenceArgs passByReference, Object... args);
+	Object call(RuntimeEnv env, Object... args);
+}

+The "PassByReferenceArgs" are not now used, and class FunctionBaseRegular maps this call to the other.

+Functions are used as static objects that have no state.
+This was to make use of interfaces to avoid reflection in certain dynamic features (most not yet supported).

+## Classes

+Classes implement the "com.runtimeconverter.runtime.interfaces.RuntimeClassInterface".

+public interface RuntimeClassInterface {
+	Object converterRuntimeCall(RuntimeEnv env, String method, Object... args);
+	Object converterRuntimeCall(RuntimeEnv env, String method, Class caller, PassByReferenceArgs passByReferenceArgs, Object... args);
+	void __set(Object key, Object value);
+	Object __get(Object key);
+	void __set(Object key, Object value, Class caller);
+	Object __get(Object key, Class caller);
+	boolean __isset(Object key, Class caller);
+	RuntimeClassInterface phpClone();
+	ConverterRuntimeArray convertToPHPArray();
+	Map<String,Object> __getFieldsReadOnly();
+}

+"converterRuntimeCall" is a convenience method that maps to "converterRuntimeCall".
+Most of these functions provide a switch mechanism to map calls and property accessors without using relection.
+"Class caller" is the class of the calling object.
+For public methods/properties, any class, such as Object.class can be used, otherwise, access levels are checked.

+## Global Variables

+Includes use shared global variables only, so they have a special "scope" object for their variables.
+They are managed by the runtime.
+Use of the "global" keyword is also supported.

+## Includes

+Includes are loaded using Java relection by the "env.include" method.
+If you experience any issues with this, find the Java class that represents your include and its static property "instance" and call "include(RuntimeEnv env, RuntimeStack stack)" with your current stack.

+Includes outside of the global scope (ie. from fuctions or class methods) are not supported.

+## RuntimeEnv

+The RuntimeEnv object manages many runtime features, particularly those related to resource management, sessions, request variables, and file uploads.
+A PHP context is created upon initialization, and multiple open RuntimeEnv objects per-thread is not supported. "closeServlet" or "close" is used to clean up resources and destroy the PHP context used for running functions.

+Note that the pointer used for PHP context access a thread local and is not stored in RuntimeEnv, though it is initialized and destroyed there.

+## Removing the Runtime Library (RuntimeEnv) from your code

+Nearly every method of the converted code asks for a RuntimeEnv, but it is not necessarily ever used by it.
+The ZendFunction / LazyInitZendFunction objects, for example, do not use the RuntimeEnv object passed to them.
+It is merely a part of the interface specification, and can be safely replaced with "null" where the codepaths are known.

+## ZNull

+The variable ZNull is used in various places to better emulate PHP types.
+It is mostly equivelent to "null", though "null" represents PHP's "variable undefined" state.

+## ZendFunctionPointer

+You can use "com.runtimeconverter.jni.ZendFunctionPointer.getFunctionPointer(String function_name)" to get a PHP function callable.
+The class "com.runtimeconverter.runtime.functions.LazyInitZendFunction" is used by the converter to avoid a long startup delay, but is equivelent to a ZendFunctionPointer callable.

+## Arrays

+The PHP Array type is represented by the interface "com.runtimeconverter.runtime.arrays.ConverterRuntimeArray".
+Its concrete type is "ConverterRuntimeArrayContainer".

+Use either
+public ConverterRuntimeArrayContainer(int reserve_size)
+public static ConverterRuntimeArrayContainer createWithZPairs(ZPair[] input)

+as constructors.

+The class ConverterRuntimeArrayContainer, along with the array functions found in "com.runtimeconverter.runtime.modules.standard.array.function_*" are extensively tested.

+## ZPair

+ZPair is a simple key/value store used by the "ConverterRuntimeArray" interface.
+It includes an additional "hashOrNumericKey" private field that compares with PHP's internal implementation where numeric keys have logical significance.